Back to articles list Articles Cookbook

 grain.price_per_pound * box_size.box_weight

-A deep dive into the CROSS JOIN can be found in An Illustrated Guide to the SQL CROSS JOIN.
+A deep dive into the CROSS JOIN can be found in A Guide to the SQL CROSS JOIN.

 In some cases, we need to join a table to itself.
 Think about the employee table.
 Every row has a column called manager_id with the ID of the manager supervising this employee.
 Using a self-join we can obtain a report with the columns employee_name and manager_name; this will show us who manages each employee.
 Here is the query: